The Heather B. Hamilton Armstrong, a.k.a. Dooce, that I once knew

 Our bags are packed.
 We are (almost) ready to go.
 We fly home tomorrow.
 We will arrive on Thanksgiving afternoon.
 We ordered our Thanksgiving dinner while we were still in Melbourne, from a popular and hip restaurant in Salt Lake.
 Eli has graciously offered to pick it up so we will have a feast ready when we roll into town.
 (Thank you, Easy E! ❤️)

-Five weeks plus one day ago, Dave and I set out for our epic (work trip) adventure.
+Five weeks plus one day ago, My husband, Dave, and I set out for our epic (work trip) adventure.
 We flew to England then Amsterdam (where Dave’s wallet remains), and then to Melbourne, Australia via Chicago and Los Angeles.
 On our Chicago to Los Angeles flight, I glanced at the lady sitting behind Dave.
 She was pilates-fit.
 Her forehead looked pressed like a starched shirt and plumped like all the best fillers LA can serve up.
 As I glanced, she glared, which forced me to abruptly move my head.

 “Wait?
 That looks like Christopher Loyd, the guy from the “Back to the Future” movies.”